aidrone-imdrone/AIDrone-EduCourse/E07_AIDrone SD Card Image Upload and Use AI Drone.md

 <br/>

 - **AT Mode: The AIDrone itself becomes a router.
 If there are multiple drones, modify each SSID separately.
-However, the address remains the same.
-Wi-Fi Password : 1234567890**
+However, the address remains the same.**

 <pre>
   sudo   /usr/local/bin/switch_wifi_mode.sh      AP       my_custom_SSID